Vernon Kay: Radio

-After three years since his departure from Radio 1, Kay returned to radio on the newly launched Radio X network.
+Three years after his departure from Radio 1, Kay returned to radio on the newly launched Radio X network.
 In September 2015, Kay began presenting the weekday morning show from 10 am to 1 pm.

 He left the station on Friday 17 March 2017.

 Kay returned to BBC Radio after nine years away, to cover for Rylan Clark on his BBC Radio 2 show Rylan On Saturday on 6 and 13 February 2021 and again on the 12 and 26 June as well as 3 July.
-He stood in for Steve Wright on Steve Wright in the Afternoon on the week of the 24–28 May 2021.
+He stood in for Steve Wright on Steve Wright in the Afternoon during the week of the 24–28 May 2021.
 Kay stood in for Dermot O'Leary on 21 August 2021.
 He was scheduled to fill in for Wright again from 26 August to 1 September 2021 but only presented on the 26 and 27 August before he began isolating after testing positive for COVID-19 and was replaced by Gethin Jones.
 He sat in again from 13–15 October 2021 and from 25 November - 1 December 2021 whilst Wright had an illness.
 From March 2022, Kay became the regular cover for Zoe Ball on The Zoe Ball Breakfast Show.

+In August 2022 Kay started broadcasting a weekly show on BBC Radio 2 Vernon Kay's Dance Sounds of the 90s, featuring "dance, electronica, techno, trance and drum n' bass hits from the 90s".
+In 2024, Kay took the show on tour, DJing for audiences in a number of UK venues.

-On 24 February 2023, it was announced that Kay would begin presenting BBC Radio 2's mid-morning show from May.
+On 24 February 2023, Kay was announced as the new host of BBC Radio 2's mid-morning show from May, replacing Ken Bruce.
+He began his show on 15 May 2023.

 Film

-Kay has made a number of cameos, showing up in Shaun of the Dead (2004) and Keith Lemon: The Film (2012).
+Kay has made a number of cameos, appearing in Shaun of the Dead (2004) and Keith Lemon: The Film (2012).
 He also made an uncredited appearance as a feasting hall guest in Hercules (2014).

 Personal life

-On 12 September 2003, Kay married Tess Daly at St Mary's Roman Catholic Church in Horwich, in Bolton.
-Together, they have two daughters, born in 2004 and 2009.
+On 12 September 2003, Kay married Tess Daly at St Mary's Roman Catholic Church in Horwich, near Bolton.
+Together, they have two daughters, born in 2004 and 2009, and live in Beaconsfield, Buckinghamshire.

+In 2010, Kay was forced to apologise to his wife after it was revealed in the British press that he had been sending sexually explicit text and social media messages to model Rhian Sugden every day for four months.
+Later on, he admitted to sending similar messages to "four or five" other women at the same time.

 Kay received an honorary doctorate from the University of Bolton on 9 July 2009 for services to entertainment.

-Kay is a passionate supporter of Bolton Wanderers F.C.
+Kay supports his hometown's football club Bolton Wanderers.
 He is also a fan of American football, joining the Manchester Allstars at the age of 13 and reuniting the team in 2011 for a one-off match against the Birmingham Lions.
 In 2011, he signed for the London Warriors, for whom he plays in the BAFANL Premier South division as a defensive back.

-Kay enjoys flying model aircraft and drones.